deltastateonline/soap.tutorial/Part2.md

-# Implementing a SOAP API with PHP Part 2
+# Implementing a SOAP API with PHP Part 2 - Refactoring API

 In this part, we shall simply refactor the code, by putting the logic to retrieve the book information in its own class.